Congenital lues

 An expectant mother who is infected with syphilis can transmit the disease through the placenta to the unborn infant.
 Congenital syphilis is a severe, disabling, and often life-threatening condition for the infant.
 Nearly half of all children infected with syphilis during gestation die shortly before or after birth.

 Infants who survive develop early-stage and late-stage symptoms of syphilis, if not treated.
-Early-stage symptoms include irritability, failure to thrive, and nonspecific fever.
-Some infants develop a rash and lesions (sores) on the borders of the mouth, anus, and genitalia.
+Early-stage symptoms include irritability, failure to thrive

 A small percentage of infants have a watery nasal discharge and a saddle nose deformity resulting from infection in the cartilage of the nose.
 Bone lesions are common, especially in the upper arm (humerus).